tdwg/bdq/tg2/_review/index.md

 The Biodiversity Data Quality (BDQ) standard establishes a community-defined, modular, and extensible environment for biodiversity data quality.
 It integrates a comprehensive set of Tests (`bdqtest:`) initially focused on Darwin Core (Wieczorek et al., 2012), but not restricted to it, with a formal Framework (`bdqffdq:`) and supporting vocabularies (`bdqval:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:`) to define Tests, their inputs (`Information Elements`), and their structured output (`Responses`).

 At its core, BDQ focuses on the semantics of data quality.
 It defines what a Test means and precisely what information a `Response` must contain.
 BDQ intentionally avoids prescribing both execution concerns, such as data loading or parallelization of Test execution, and human centric concerns like presentation or remediation processes.
 By providing a consistent semantic layer focused on Test inputs and outputs, the standard allows for flexible application within diverse operational settings supporting both `Quality Assurance` (QA) and `Quality Control` (QC).
+The presentation and serialization of `Data Quality Reports` is intentionally flexible, so long as the required `Response` elements are available to consumers.

 The primary objective of the BDQ standard is to enhance interoperability.
-By making Test results comparable and reusable across different organizations, software tools, and data pipelines, it reduces duplicated effort and ambiguity regarding "what was tested" and "what the outcome means."
+By formalizing Test descriptions and making Test outputs comparable and reusable across different organizations, software tools, and data pipelines, it reduces duplicated effort and ambiguity regarding "what was tested" and "what the outcome means."
 Ultimately, this enables data providers, aggregators, and researchers to consistently assess *fitness for use*, prioritize quality improvements, and support transparent, repeatable scientific decisions about the use of biodiversity data.

-TODO: Integrate this thought into the above:
-_The presentation and serialization of `Data Quality Reports` is intentionally flexible, so long as the required `Response` elements are available to consumers._

 #### 1.1.1 Purpose of this document (non-normative)